 Ithaca College faculty and staff are in a unique position.
-If you have frequent contact with a student, you may be the first person to see something distressing.
+If you have frequent contact with a student, you may be the first person to see a student struggling or change in behvaior

 Initiate the conversation.
-Say something if a student leaves you feeling worried, alarmed, or threatened
+Say something if a student leaves you feeling worried, alarmed, or threatened.